kishanlalchoudhary/ResearchSphere/README.md

 ### Frontend Repository
 - **Repository Name:** [ResearchSphere-Frontend](https://github.com/kishanlalchoudhary/ResearchSphere-Frontend)
-- **Description:** The Research Sphere Frontend is the user interface for the platform, offering an intuitive and user-friendly experience.
+- **Description:** The ResearchSphere Frontend is the user interface for the platform, offering an intuitive and user-friendly experience.
 It facilitates easy interaction with research opportunities and provides a responsive, visually appealing design across all devices.

 ### Backend Repository
 - **Repository Name:** [ResearchSphere-Backend](https://github.com/kishanlalchoudhary/ResearchSphere-Backend)
-- **Description:** The Research Sphere Backend delivers secure and reliable server-side functionality using MVC architecture.
+- **Description:** The ResearchSphere Backend delivers secure and reliable server-side functionality using MVC architecture.
 It efficiently manages data and user interactions, ensuring optimal performance and scalability for a smooth and secure user experience.